yuliskov/SmartTube/README.md

 ![The app screenshot](./images/browse_home.png)

-SmartTube is a free and open-source advanced media player for Android TVs and TV boxes.
-It allows you to play content from various public sources.
+SmartTube is a free and open-source media client for Android TVs and TV boxes.
+It allows you to browse and play content from various public sources in a TV-optimized interface.

 ### ✅ Features
-- No ads
+- Clean interface
 - SponsorBlock integration
 - Adjustable playback speed
 - 8K resolution support